 Look how much I managed to cut off!

-Cutting the compression sack down was easy compared to the sleeping bags.
+Cutting the compression sack down was easy.

 At first, I was planning to write this post as a tutorial so other people could cut down their sleeping bags too.
 But it’s way too hard to recommend doing.
 If you have spent a lot of time sewing and know your way around a sewing machine then, by all means, cut your bag down too.
 But for most people, I’d recommend buying a smaller bag to start with.